Cultural Audit is a woman-owned business.

 Cultural Audit is a rigorous iterative research methodology conceived from a creative, social engagement process and a commitment to civic responsibility.
 Cultural Audit is used anywhere that technology, the built environment, strategy, and communications intersect with end users.

-At the conceptual phase of an idea, I embed myself within a neighborhood or group to move beyond typical a community engagement process.
-Through conversations with community stake holders, residents, 9-5 professionals and the occasional visitor, I am able to present the diverse voices of a neighborhood via audio recording, video, and still image.
-I conduct field work engagements with K-12 schools, senior centers, the shops and public spaces accessed by the neighborhood of focus.
-I conduct this field work during week days, and weekends mornings, afternoons and evenings.
-This practice ignites constituent framed engagements that lead to a genuine collaborative and participatory design process.
+At the conceptual phase of an idea, I embed myself within a neighborhood or group to move beyond a typical community engagement process.
+Through conversations with stake holders, residents, 9-5 professionals and the occasional visitor, I am able to present the diverse voices of a neighborhood via audio recording, video, still image and note taking.
+I conduct field work engagements with K-12 schools, senior and community centers, neighborhood shops and public spaces.
+I conduct this field work during weekdays, and weekends mornings, afternoons and evenings.
+This constituent framed practice ignites transparent, collaborative, participatory processes.

-Cultural Audit is a valuable tool in the post design phase of a project, supplying first-hand testimony and documentation of the project results in real life.
+Cultural Audit is a valuable tool in the post design phase of a project, supplying first-hand testimony and documentation of project results, which may be used for funding, outreach, or policy purposes.

 By carefully listening, learning, and exploring the contextual framework of constituent communities, Cultural Audit partners with neighborhoods to build structures of empowerment, agency, and representation.

-“If you can find a better process of community engagement for a city-sponsored housing initiative than the one undertaken by the Denver Housing Authority for Mariposa, I'd like to see it.”
+“If you can find a better process (Cultural Audit) of community engagement for a city-sponsored housing initiative than the one undertaken by the Denver Housing Authority for Mariposa, I'd like to see it.”

 - Kaid Benfield’s Blog, Switchboard Natural Resources Defense Council